 The resistor (R8) and cap (C5) shown as 'optional' may be needed if interference is picked up by nearby radios (especially AM).
 If used, C5 must be rated for 275V AC, Class X2 or it will fail.
 Do not use a DC cap here, regardless of its voltage rating.
 With few exceptions, DC caps are not designed for large AC voltages.
 Don't use an RF inductor in series with the load, because it may create a destructive back-EMF when the MOSFETs turn off.

 The light level is set via VR1.
 When at minimum resistance the 7555 times out in less than one millisecond after it's triggered, so only a small part of the AC is passed before the MOSFETs turn off.
 At maximum resistance, the timer runs for 9.5ms, so the AC waveform is passed almost in full (see the timing diagrams below).
 At intermediate settings, the AC is switched off somewhere between the two extremes.
-If used with 60Hz mains, the maximum timeout period has to be under 8.2ms, one of the changes needed for 60Hz/ 120V operation.
+If used with 60Hz mains, the maximum timeout period must be less than 8.2ms (and preferably no more than 8ms), one of the changes needed for 60Hz/ 120V operation.

 The choice of MOSFET is not overly critical.
 Quite obviously, the voltage rating has to be greater than the worst case peak of the AC mains, and a minimum of 500V is recommended.
 For low power you may be able to get away with a BUZ41A or IRF840, but the current will have to be well below 1A RMS (or no more than 100W of 'electronic' lighting).
 Despite what you might imagine, the MOSFET dissipation is fairly low, but there are short duration power pulses each time they switch off, and coupled with the RDS(ON) of the MOSFETs the average dissipation with a 1A load should be less than 500mW, but with peaks as high as 150W (but for less than 5us).
 A small heatsink will almost certainly be needed for a current of more than 1A.